yhz0118/yhz0118/README.md

 2021.03 ~ 2021.12 |  [BE/AI/CV] Multi-Sensor-Based Intelligent AVM System Semiconductor of Autonomous Valet Parking and Driving Development

-2021.03 ~ 2021.12 | [BE]  Multi-Sensor-Based Intelligent AVM System Semiconductor of Autonomous Valet Parking and Driving Prototype Registration
+2021.03 ~ 2021.12 | [BE]  Prototype Registration for Multi-Sensor-Based Intelligent AVM System Semiconductor of Autonomous Valet Parking and Driving

 2021.12 ~ 2022.02 | [DL/OD] Database Cleaning for Object Detection and R-CNN Study